cghPaper/algorithm/README.md

-This repository is algoritm study repository!
+This is algoritm study repository!